blackbaud-community/developer.blackbaud.com-bbis/README.md

 BBIS
 =======================

+### Setup Instructions

+After successfully cloning this repo (and branch), please follow the steps to setup jekyll from https://help.github.com/articles/using-jekyll-with-pages#installing-jekyll.

 ### Build Instructions

 When working locally, you can either "build" or "serve."
 Anything that's built is stored in the _site folder, which Github is setup to ignore.
 The serve command works really well to test things without having to commit.